Skylinexs/A-2-Team/README.md

 # A-2-Team
 ## 😃🇵🇾:Robotics Team A-2
-* The objective of this project
+* The objective of this project is to be able to complete the Pick n Pace and Stacking tasks

 ## Simulations :rob: